JL00001/PF525-Parameter-Writer/README.md

 # FEATURES
 Loading and writing parameter from a excel file and deploying them to drives

-Parameter dumping all parameters from all drives on the network (all those that respond to a CIP discovery request)
+Parameter dumping of all parameters from all drives on the network (all those that respond to a CIP discovery request)

 Writing a single parameter to all drives on the network